 The first thing to observe is that in the bike lane, for each street I crossed I had three conflict points involving merging or crossing traffic and a complicated path to follow.
 I had to 1) make a sharp left turn from the "bypass lane" to the "crossing lane", 2) immediately look to my left and negotiate with circle-exiting traffic so that I could start crossing, 3) switch to looking right to negotiate with circle-entering traffic, 4) keep looking right to watch for cyclists entering the circle, and finally 5) make a sharp left turn back onto the bypass lane.

 In the bike ring there are 18 conflict points total: 14 cross, 4 merge.
 (I don't care about diverging points.)
-None of the merge points have yield indicators to indicate whether the bike ring or the bypass lanes take priority.
+None of the merge points have yield indicators to indicate whether bikes in the ring or the bypass lane take priority.
 About half the turns are sharp, due to the limited space and the need for the bike lane to cross the main lane at roughly right angles.

 At four or five points I had to stop and make eye contact with drivers in order to make sure they were yielding or slow down to find out whether they were even exiting.